 Although not common, the possibility is that the team couldn’t complete the work, and there is not much to show to the stakeholders.
 As such, it’s common to think that the sprint review should get canceled, as not to waste the time of stakeholders.

-So in such a case, the team should still go ahead with Sprint review.
+So in such a case, the team should still go ahead with the Sprint review.
 Discuss why the work couldn’t complete.
 The team also needs to call out how they will incorporate the learning so they can do better next time.
-As a group, the team and stakeholders can deliberate on prioritization of remaining work (including current spillovers).
-The Scrum Master can talk about velocity, to see if the work can still complete in remaining sprints.
-Additionally, SM will check if there is a need of course correction (E.g., de-prioritizing some work, or adding additional team member, etc.)
+As a group, the team and stakeholders can deliberate on the prioritization of remaining work (including current spillovers).
+The Scrum Master can talk about velocity, to see if the work can still complete in the remaining sprints.
+Additionally, SM will check if there is a need for course correction (E.g., de-prioritizing some work, or adding additional team members, etc.)